JadonCo101/ML-Project/index.md

 Our dataset has 135 different species of snakes using 24,000 images from a Kaggle dataset.
-Each image is labelled by the binomial name for the snake, the country where it is found, the continent, genus, family, and sub-family
+Each image is labelled by the binomial name for the snake, the country where it is found, the continent, genus, family, and sub-family.